1900 (4th August)

 , proposed marriage to Lady Elizabeth Bowes-Lyon but she turned him down not wanting to become a member of the royal family.

-Elizabeth was bridesmaid to Princess Mary when she married Viscount Lascelles.
+Elizabeth was bridesmaid to Princess Mary, daughter of King George V, when she married Viscount Lascelles.

 Prince Albert proposed marriage to Lady Elizabeth Bowes-Lyon for the second time but she turned him down again.